What is a suite number, and why is it important?

 I think I've been charged the badly addressed fee in error

-2. Human error can sometimes occur.
+This is generally because sometimes human error can sometimes occur.

 If you feel you have been charged the badly addressed fee on a piece of mail that should not have the fee charged, we invite you to contact us and we will investigate for you.
 If we find that the fee has been charged incorrectly, we will be happy to reverse the charge for you.